jywu0115/NTHU_Computer_Graphics_2021/README.md

 專案內容
 ---

-AS01: Draw some 3D models with Viewing Transformations
+AS01: Draw 3D models with Viewing Transformations

-AS02: Draw some 3D models with Viewing Transformations Plus Lighting
+AS02: Draw 3D models with Viewing Transformations Plus Lighting

-AS03: Draw some 3D models with Textures and Lighting
+AS03: Draw 3D models with Textures and Lighting

 Contribution